Norman McLaren

-William Norman McLaren, LL.
-D. (11 April 1914 – 27 January 1987) was a Scottish-Canadian animator, director and producer known for his work for the National Film Board of Canada (NFB).
+William Norman McLaren (11 April 1914 – 27 January 1987) was a Scottish-Canadian animator, director and producer known for his work for the National Film Board of Canada (NFB).
 He was a pioneer in a number of areas of animation and filmmaking, including hand-drawn animation, drawn-on-film animation, visual music, abstract film, pixilation and graphical sound.
 McLaren was also an artist and printmaker, and explored his interest in dance in his films.

 His films garnered numerous awards, including one Oscar, one Palme d'Or, three BAFTA Awards and six Venice Film Festival awards.

 Early life

 Norman McLaren was born in Stirling, Scotland, on 11 April 1914.
 He had two older siblings, one brother, Jack and a sister, Sheena.
 At the age of 21, he travelled to the Soviet Union for a holiday which confirmed his communist beliefs, although his father had paid for the trip in hopes of dispelling them.

 When McLaren was 22, he left Stirling and studied set design at the Glasgow School of Art.
 While there, he joined the Kinecraft Society; within the society, he began to experiment with different styles and techniques of filmmaking.
 It was also at the Glasgow School of Art that McLaren met Helen Biggar.
 McLaren and Biggar produced films together outside the School and sought to have their productions released nationally.

 His early experiments with film and animation included actually scratching and painting the film stock itself, as he did not have ready access to a camera.
-One of his earliest extant films, Seven Till Five (1935), a "day in the life of an art school" was influenced by Eisenstein and displays a strongly formalist attitude.
+One of his earliest extant films, Seven Till Five (1933), a "day in the life of an art school" was influenced by Eisenstein and displays a strongly formalist attitude.

 McLaren's film Camera Makes Whoopee (1935), was a more elaborate take on the themes explored in Seven Till Five, inspired by his acquisition of a Ciné-Kodak camera, which enabled him to execute a number of 'trick' shots.
 McLaren used what would later be called 'pixilation' effects, superimpositions and animation not only to display the staging of an art school ball, but also to tap into the aesthetic sensations supposedly produced by this event.

 His two early films won prizes at the Scottish Amateur Film Festival, where fellow Scot and future NFB founder John Grierson was a judge.